-As per IRS Regulations, Daemen College is obligated to report certain types of payments on a Form 1099-NEC for each calendar year.
+As per IRS Regulations, Daemen University is obligated to report certain types of payments on a Form 1099-NEC for each calendar year.
 If it is determined that an individual or business is a non-employee (independent contractor), we must evaluate payments during the calendar year to determine if we must issue a 1099-NEC Form by January 31.
 If the following four conditions are met, we must issue the form:

 - We made the payment to someone who is not our employee.